Beyond Words: Enhancing Desire, Emotion, and Sentiment Recognition with Non-Verbal Cues: SyDES

 \subsection{Mixed-Scale Image Strategy}

-High-resolution images can capture richer region-level features and local details.
-However, many multimodal models conventionally operate on $224\times224$ images, which constrains their capacity for fine-grained visual perception.
-Directly increasing the encoder input resolution (e.g., processing all inputs at $448\times448$) dramatically increases computational cost.
+A core challenge in multimodal desire understanding is to extract comprehensive intention-related representations from images, which necessitates the model's ability to perceive both global context and fine-grained local details.
+High-resolution images can capture richer region-level features and local details, but processing them entirely at full resolution (e.g., $448\times448$) is computationally prohibitive.
+Conversely, conventional low-resolution inputs (e.g., $224\times224$) sacrifice crucial local information.

-To balance fine-grained feature extraction and computational efficiency, we adopt a mixed-scale sub-images strategy to get detailed high-resolution visual features.
-Given a high-resolution image ${{I}_{i}}$ from batch size $N$, e.g., $448\times448$, we produce one downsampled low-resolution image and four high-resolution sub-images, resulting in five $224\times224$ images per original image.
-This provides four sets of fine-grained local features and one global representation while controlling computational overhead.
+To balance perceptual granularity and computational efficiency, we adopt a mixed-scale image strategy.
+Given a high-resolution image $I_i$ (e.g., $448\times448$) from batch size $N$, we generate one downsampled low-resolution image and partition the original image into four non-overlapping high-resolution sub-images.
+This yields five $224\times224$ images per original image, providing one global view and four detailed local views.
 Formally: